 When procuring a business valuation report, make sure the valuation is built on a firm foundation that can withstand challenges.
 Finding the right company to value a business can make all the difference in obtaining an accurate and credible business valuation.
 American Fortune Business Valuation’s broad and unique expertise and experience results in the creation of very accurate, defensible and business valuation reports for the following purposes: wealth preservation, increasing wealth, sale of a business, business acquisitions, divorce, business loans, estate planning, buy out agreements or business exit & succession planning.
-Since the firm also performs Mergers & Acquisitions Services and Business Exit Planning they poses expertise and experience that most business valuation firms do not poses.
-Because American Fortune Business Valuation firm posses the additional expertise and experience it allows them to create very Accurate, Defensible and Low Cost business valuation reports.
+Since the firm also performs Mergers & Acquisitions Services and Business Exit Planning they possess expertise and experience that most business valuation firms do not possess.
+Because American Fortune Business Valuation firm posses the additional expertise and experience it allows them to create very Accurate, Defensible and Low-Cost business valuation reports.

 As businesses expand and our social environment becomes more service-oriented, it’s only natural for companies to expand their scope of services.
 Companies do it all the time…think Starbucks adding food or Amazon adding book publishing services.
 In the mergers and acquisitions world, the same trend exists.
 It used to be that if you wanted a business valuation, you called an accountant.
 Period.
 Now, there are attorneys, mergers and acquisition advisors, business valuation services companies and business brokers offering such services.
 So how do you know you’ve selected a quality firm to properly value a business?
 How can you feel confident your valuation is accurate and defensible?
 In my personal opinion, I’d recommend hiring a firm whose regular services include mergers and acquisitions as well as business valuation services.
 This skill combination provides the best foundation of knowledge on all the valuation elements.

 To Increase the Value of a Business Perform the Following: